 to change local and national systems to promote early screening for adversity and incorporate trauma-informed care

 Adverse Childhood Experiences (ACEs) and toxic stress are one of the most critical unaddressed public health crises of our time.
 However, working together, it’s a challenge we can solve.
 To bring the issue of ACEs to the forefront and create demand for change, we launched the Stress Health public education campaign to educate, engage and activate parents and caregivers to demand access to early intervention and trauma informed care.
-The goal of the campaign is to help parents recognize the powerful force they can be in preventing and reversing the impacts of toxic stress in their children.view the site
+The goal of the campaign is to help parents recognize the powerful force they can be in preventing and reversing the impacts of toxic stress in their children.EXPLORE

 The California Campaign to Counter Childhood Adversity (4CA) brings together cross-sector expertise and actions of individuals and organizations working to address childhood adversity across the state of California.
 4CA strives to raise awareness about the effect of adversity on children, youth, families and communities, as well as address the gaps and inequities in systems so we can prevent and better respond to adversity and build resilience.

 Leaders from dozens of local and state agencies, advocacy groups and other organizations have helped shape 4CA.
-The Center for Youth Wellness, along with advocacy organization Children Now, function as 4CA’s “Backbone Team,” which supports the campaign membership and Steering Committee.Learn More About 4CA
+The Center for Youth Wellness, along with advocacy organization Children Now, function as 4CA’s “Backbone Team,” which supports the campaign membership and Steering Committee.LEARN MORE ABOUT 4CA

 The groundbreaking TEDMED talk by Center for Youth Wellness founder and CEO Dr. Nadine Burke Harris was released in 2015 and has been viewed more than 3 million times.
 Dr. Burke Harris and her talk have helped to revolutionize national awareness and understanding on the health impacts of Adverse Childhood Experiences and toxic stress.
-The talk is actively used in trainings, college curricula and continuing education programs.watch the video
+The talk is actively used in trainings, college curricula and continuing education programs.

 The Center for Youth Wellness was featured in Resilience: The Biology of Stress and the Science of Hope, a documentary by filmmaker James Redford.
 The film outlines the physical, emotional and developmental impacts of adversity and toxic stress and chronicles the movement to fight back.
-Resilience premiered at the January 2016 Sundance Film Festival and has since been shown in schools, community centers and organizations across the country, spreading the message of toxic stress and ACEs to thousands.Explore Resilience
+Resilience premiered at the January 2016 Sundance Film Festival and has since been shown in schools, community centers and organizations across the country, spreading the message of toxic stress and ACEs to thousands.EXPLORE RESILIENCE